gbrough/battleship/README.md

 # Distractions/Rewards
-- create video of basic 1 player game
+-  time space complexity extension

 Fixes:
-- check if computer guess/displays 1st turn, problem with line
+-

 Requirements:
+- 5 different types of ships
+  - Create from class
--
+  - Store in a dictionary
+- Ask if horizontal or vertical - ask for 3rd input
+- Check if ship can fit in location

 Teaching: